-The professional staff in the Office of Student Financial Aid and Scholarships is ready to help students understand their financial aid eligibility and plan for the most efficient use of their financial resources.
+The staff in the Office of Student Financial Aid and Scholarships is ready to help students understand the financial aid application process and the details of the funds they have been awarded.

-The Office of Student Financial Aid and Scholarships provides qualified students with financial aid in the form of grants and scholarships, student employment and student loans.
+The Office of Student Financial Aid and Scholarships provides eligible students with financial aid in the form of grants and scholarships, employment and loans.
 Underlying the awarding of financial aid at PSU is the nationally accepted philosophy that parents are the primary source responsible for helping their dependent students meet their educational costs.
-The amount of the contribution expected from parents is related directly to a family’s financial strength as indicated by income, household size, number in college, and assets.
+The amount of the contribution expected from parents is based on a family’s financial strength as indicated by taxed and untaxed income, household size, number in college, and assets.
 Both dependent and independent students have a responsibility to make a reasonable contribution toward their costs from earnings and savings.
 Financial aid resources serve to supplement these primary resources and are intended for educational expenses only.
-Aid eligibility is calculated using a formula determined by federal law.
+Financial aid eligibility is calculated using a formula determined by federal law.

 Students should apply annually using the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be filed online at www.fafsa.gov.
 PSU’s federal school code to be used on the FAFSA is 003216.